disneystreaming/neutrino/README.md

 val injectorBuilder = sparkSession.newInjectorBuilder()
 val rootInjector = injectorBuilder.newRootInjector(new ParentModule())
 val childInjector rootInjector.createChildInjector(new ChildModule())
-// this prepareInjectors must be called after all injectors are built and before any instance is retrieved from any injector injectorBuilder.prepareInjectors()
+// this completeBuilding must be called after all injectors are built and before any instance is retrieved from any injector injectorBuilder.completeBuilding()
 ```
 > Note: All children injectors belonged to the same root injector are in the same dependency graph, and all of them are serializable.